 Find the perfect boat in Estonia here and discover all the great activities and places the country has for you!

 A guided excursion takes place from April to September.
 They bring you to the North Estonian Baltic villages.
 There, the residents from the area come together to make music, prepare traditional fish dishes, sell local handcraft, and present the traditional trades and crafts of the area.
-Having an opportunity of knowing more about Estonian culture.
+Having an opportunity of knowing more about the culture is also another reason why Estonia is perfect for boaters.
+You will have a great sailing experience and will get to know a whole new culture!

 Muhu Väina: Ocean Race